phillipluther/jetter-set/README.md

 > Declarative, observable objects with live data bindings.

-This project modernizes my original JetSet micro-library; JetterSet (a better JetSet) trades a few bytes for robustness and an improved API.
+This project modernizes my original JetSet micro-library; JetterSet (a better JetSet) trades a few bytes for robustness and an improved feature set.
 [Check out](https://www.npmjs.com/package/jet-set) the original, or read on.

-JetterSet is about 930 bytes with 0 dependencies.
+JetterSet is about 1k with 0 dependencies.

 ## Installation and Usage